yagoyudi/blog/content/posts/enable-bash-vi-mode-on-ssh-session.md

 ---
-title: How to automatically enable bash's vi mode in SSH
+title: How to enable bash's vi mode in SSH sessions
 ---

 Stop typing `set -o vi` every time you log into a SSH server where everyone